Cost of Living

 If you are coming to Aberdeen with a family, there will be additional financial considerations you should research.
 This includes securing family size accommodation, feeding and clothing dependants, and importantly childcare.

 Children generally start school in Scotland between 4 and 5 years old.
-The school a child will attend is based on their address, and should be a consideration when looking at family accommodation in Aberdeen.
+The school a child will attend is based on their address and should be taken into consideration when looking at family accommodation in Aberdeen.

 Since August 2021, all three and four-year-old children and eligible 2-year olds, are entitled to 1140 funded hours of ELC per year.
 This is funding offered by Aberdeen City Council.
 Families can access up to 1140 funded hours of ELC at a local authority nursery and from private nurseries, playgroups and childminders in partnership with Aberdeen City Council to deliver high quality ELC.